 We are building a coalition with over 1,000 black women creatives already in our network.

-We plan to launch 2021 with 100 worker- owner-members, shareholders, and investors of the cooperative.
+Our goal is to have 100 worker- owner-members, shareholders, and investors of the cooperative.

-We will have a minimum of 50 Black-Owned business a part of our All Black marketplace.
+We aim to support a minimum of 50 Black-Owned business a part of our All Black marketplace.